8 Ways To Keep Your Indoor Cat Happy and Healthy

 Dr. de Wet adds that, while it’s easiest to start a kitten off indoors, you can also transition outdoor cats to indoors with a lot of patience.

-How to Transition an Outdoor Cat to an Indoor Cat
+How To Transition an Outdoor Cat to an Indoor Cat

 No matter whether your kitty is currently an outdoor cat or an indoor/outdoor cat, it is possible to help them adjust to living life completely indoors.